imamankishore/100-Days-of-Deep-Learning/README.md

 # 💯 100 Days of Deep Learning & Neural Networks 🧠

 Welcome to my journey of **100 Days of Deep Learning (DL)** and **Neural Networks (NN)**!
-This challenge is my personal commitment to explore and master the foundations and applications of Deep Learning by learning, building, and sharing projects daily.
+This challenge is my personal commitment to explore and master the foundations and applications of Deep Learning by learning, building, and sharing projects daily...

 ---